March 9, 2023

 This is essentially a term for excessive sweating, which can simultaneously cause cold feet.
 Many people clue into this condition if they experience sweaty feet without exercising or being in the heat.

-Primary focal (essential) hyperhidrosis is the most common form and isn't a sign of an underlying medical condition.
+The Mayo Clinic state that Primary focal (essential) hyperhidrosis is the most common form and isn't a sign of an underlying medical condition.
 It occurs when the nerves in your body send too many signals to sweat glands.
 While embarrassing at times, it is certainly manageable.
 Secondary hyperhidrosis, on the other hand, is always associated with another medical condition.

 Treatment